 one of the most important excavations in the holy land.

-For each dig week there are 22 volunteer slots available.
+- Due to more stringent DoA policies now in effect, the deadline for the 2020 participation fee and all volunteer forms is 15 August 2021.
+Additionally, any cancellation will incur a $250 processing fee deducted from the participation fee.
+However, because of the uncertainties created by the Coronavirus stiuation, the $250 processing fee will not be deducted from refunds requitred on or before 15 July 2021.
+Thus, it you make your reservation early, you can get a full refund until 15 July 2021.
+For each dig week there are 55 volunteer slots available.
 These slots will be filled on a first-come-first-served basis.
 When you sign up (by paying the participation fee) you must choose your dig week(s) within 48 hours by contacting Dr Glenda Austin by phone (505-332-4253) or by email ().
 If you fail to do this your name will automatically be moved to the end of the list.
 You must also have your dig paperwork and security form in the TSU office within 30 days of paying the participation fee.
 If you fail to do this your name will be moved to the end of the list.

 So, you must do three things to be a volunteer in Season Fifteen: first, pay your participation fee; second, declare your dig weeks within 48 hours; third, have your paperwork and security form on Dr Austin’s desk within 30 days.

 When the number of volunteers reaches 45 for a given week, that week will be closed and no additional participants will be accepted for that week.
 PLEASE NOTE: If you plan to participate for multiple weeks or the entire 6-week season, early sign-up is a must.
 For example, if Week 3 fills up quickly before you register (which it tends to do), then the most you will be able to do are the two weeks before or after Week 3.

 The Early Sign-Up participation fees (through 28 May 2021)